redpanda1234/barnes-rust/README.md

 # Theo Mech Computational Project
+Originally, this was supposed to be a 5-10 hour computational project for Harvey Mudd's Theoretical Mechanics course (Physics 111).
+It quickly escaped that scope.
+By the end of the semester, Harry and I had poured well over 80 hours into it, and learning a new programming language (rust) along the way.
+It's far from perfect, the documentation is a little...unhelpful, and the code can be spaghetti-like at times.
+But it's a labor of love, and we think that shows.
+Once we find more free time, we'll go back and refactor lots of the messes properly.
+Of course, that's what they all say...

+# barnes-rust!!!!!
-A Rust-implemented Barnes-Hut n-body simulator.
-Project based on a similar thing I made in Python last summer
+`barnes-rust` is a Rust-implemented Barnes-Hut n-body simulator, inspired by a similar thing I made in Python last summer (see [here](https://github.com/redpanda1234/euler)).
-(see [here](https://github.com/redpanda1234/euler)).
 A few cool points about this program:
 + The simulation is written to be general over an arbitrary number of spatial dimensions; working in 2D vs. 3D vs. nD is as simple as changing one global constant (although graphics will remain 2D).
-  Since `barnes-rust` _is_ a tree-based approximation scheme, we used `lazy-static` to define a set of "multiplication arrays" of `1.0`'s and `-1.0`'s, then used multiplied these by a scaling factor to determine the coordinates of each of the subtree regions during the first recursive step.
+  Since `barnes-rust` _is_ a tree-based approximation scheme, we had to be a little clever to make this work in general.
+We ended up using `lazy-static` to define a set of "multiplication arrays" of `1.0`'s and `-1.0`'s, then used multiplied these by a scaling factor to determine the coordinates of each of the subtree regions during the first recursive step.

 + All initial conditions are generated at runtime, sampling scalar parameters such as mass, speed, and distance-from-center from a